 Note: I/O fencing differs from zoning.
 Fencing erects a barrier between a node and shared cluster resources.
 Zoning defines logical subsets of the switch (zones), with the ability to include or exclude nodes and media from a given zone.
 A node can access only media that are included in its zone.
 Zoning is one possible implementation of fencing.
 Because zoning implementation is complex and does not have uniform availability across switches, SGI chose to implement a simpler form of fencing: enabling/disabling a node's shared-storage I/O ports.

-- System shutdown for client-only nodes that use static CXFS kernel heartbeat monitoring. - Cluster tiebreaker on a stable client-only node.
+• Node shutdown fail policy for client-only nodes that use static CXFS kernel heartbeat monitoring.